-Bulgarian expert warns that there will not be enough gas from “Turkish Stream” for Serbia13.
-December 2019. / News Serbia Energy
+Bulgarian expert warns that there will not be enough gas from “Turkish Stream” for Serbia, News Serbia Energy

 It is unlikely that the gas for Serbia and Hungary that will be supplied by the Turkish Stream pipeline will be enough, Bulgarian energy expert Hristo Kazandzhiev said.